fredilarsen/TeslaChargeDoorOpener/README.md

 # TeslaChargeDoorOpener
-A minimal Arduino program that use a cheap ASK STX882 433MHz transmitter to open a Tesla charge door
+Open the Tesla charge door with an Arduino and an ASK STX882 transmitter

 ## Introduction